darkstarworks/DupeTrace/README.md

 ### Commands

-- `/dupetest give` - Gives a test diamond sword with a unique ID for testing the system
+- `/dupetest give [player]` - Gives a test diamond sword with a unique ID for testing the system

 ---

-## Troubleshooting
+## Troubleshooting Q&A

-### "Duplicate detected" but it's a false positive
+### Q: "Duplicate detected" but it's a false positive

-Increase `movement-grace-ms` in config.yml to give more time for legitimate item transfers.
+A: Increase `movement-grace-ms` in config.yml to give more time for legitimate item transfers.

-### High memory usage
+### Q: High memory usage

-Reduce `known-items-ttl-ms` or `scan-interval` to decrease memory footprint.
+A: Reduce `known-items-ttl-ms` or `scan-interval` to decrease memory footprint.

-### Items not being tracked
+### Q: Items not being tracked

-Ensure the items are non-stackable (max stack size of 1).
+A: Ensure the items are non-stackable (max stack size of 1).
 Stackable items like diamonds or stone cannot be tracked individually.

-### Database connection errors
+### Q: Database connection errors

-- For H2: Ensure the plugin has write permissions to the `plugins/DupeTrace/data/` directory
-- For PostgreSQL: Verify the database exists and credentials are correct
+- Verify your database exists and the credentials are correct

 ---

-## Developer Guide
+## Developer DIY Guide

 ### Prerequisites